A Unified Framework for Inference with General Missingness Patterns and Machine Learning Imputation: Numerical Experiments

-\paragraph{Coverage rate} In terms of the coverage rate of the 95\% CIs, the CCA approach achieves a coverage rate of 51.0\% and 81.6\% for $\beta_0$ and $\beta_1$, respectively, which is below the nominal coverage rate of 95\%.
-This is expected because it does not incorporate propensity scores to adjust for the missing-at-random mechanism that renders the complete-cases not representative of the entire population.
+\paragraph{Coverage rate} Figure \ref{fig:varying_prediction_noise_estimated_ps}(b) shows that the CCA approach achieves coverage rates of 51.0\% and 81.6\% for $\beta_0$ and $\beta_1$, respectively, which are below the nominal level of 95\%.
+This is expected because CCA does not use propensity scores to adjust for the missing-at-random mechanism that renders the complete cases non-representative of the entire population.
 WCCA achieves conservative coverage rates of 98.2\%, 98.0\%, and 96.2\% on the three coefficients, respectively.
 The conservativeness is due to the use of the robust sandwich variance that does not account for the uncertainty from the estimated propensity score model.
-From Figure~\ref{fig:varying_prediction_noise_known_ps}, where all the settings are the same except that the propensity score model is known, WCCA exhibits valid coverages around 95\% for all the three coefficients.
-MI achieves permissive coverage rates of 93.2\%, 91.6\% and 56.6\%, respectively for the three parameters, falling short of the nominal 95\% level.
+From Figure~\ref{fig:varying_prediction_noise_known_ps} in the Supplementary Materials, when the propensity score model is known, WCCA exhibits valid coverages around 95\% for the three coefficients.
+MI achieves coverage rates of 93.2\%, 91.6\% and 56.6\%, respectively for $\beta_0$, $\beta_1$, and $\beta_2$, falling short of the nominal 95\% level.
 Under perfect predictions, PPI\texttt{++} achieves coverage rates of 71.6\% and 89.2\% for $\beta_0$ and $\beta_1$ due to the fact that it does not use the propensity score, similar to the CCA approach.
-When the quality of the ML predictions degrades, the coverage rates of these two coefficients decrease and converge to levels similar to the CCA approach.
-PS-PPI, on the other hand, achieves a coverage rate of around 95\% when the perfect predictions are available.
-When the quality of the ML predictions decreases, it tends to provide a conservative confidence intervals, similar to its base estimator, i.e., the WCCA estimator.
+When the quality of the ML predictions degrades, the coverage rates for $\beta_0$ and $\beta_1$ decrease and converge to levels similar to the CCA approach.
+PS-PPI, on the other hand, achieves a coverage rate of around 95\% when the perfect predictions are available and tends to provide conservative confidence intervals when the quality of the ML predictions deteriorates, similar to the behavior of its base WCCA estimator.